Mauler125/r5sdk/docs/faq/faq.md

 No, R5Reloaded is PC only.
 Additionally, you cannot invite your console friends to an R5Reloaded lobby.

 ## Can I use in game cosmetics?
-No, In-game cosmetics disabled and will stay disabled.
+No, In-game cosmetics are disabled and will stay disabled.
 If you want in-game cosmetics you should support Respawn by buying them.

 ## Can I use my Season 10 Apex files?
 Under absolutely no circumstances should you attempt to run this with Season 10 Apex files.
 Doing this won't work, Easy Anti-Cheat will block it or may even ban you!
 Don't even try it.
 We only support the Season 3 Apex build files with the build string `R5pc_r5launch_N1094_CL456479_2019_10_30_05_20_PM`.